react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 ### Headers by default in Bottom Tabs & Drawer

-We often needed to show a header in the screens of drawer and bottom tabs.
+Developers often want to show a header for screens inside of drawers and bottom tabs.
 To do this, we had to nest a stack navigator which provides a header, even if it was a navigator with just one screen.
 So we now show headers by default in screens of drawer and bottom tabs.
 No nesting necessary.

 We also export a [`Header`](/docs/elements#header) component in the new elements library to use anywhere in your components.

 ### Native navigation by default

-Historically, React Navigation has been mostly JS based, with animations and gestures written in JavaScript on top of react-native-gesture-handler and `Animated`.
-While this works for a lot of apps, apps with heavy screens can suffer from poor performance, and some native features are difficult to duplicate exactly (such as the large header on iOS).
+Historically, React Navigation has been mostly JS based, with animations and gestures written in JavaScript on top of `react-native-gesture-handler`, and `react-native-reanimated` or `Animated`.
+While this works for a lot of apps, apps with heavy screens can suffer from poor performance, and some native features are difficult to re-create exactly (such as the large header on iOS).
 So, we wanted to address this by using native primitives for navigation.

 With React Navigation 5, we introduced [`@react-navigation/native-stack`](/docs/native-stack-navigator) package powered by [`react-native-screens`](https://github.com/software-mansion/react-native-screens), as well as a native backend for [`@react-navigation/material-top-tabs`](/docs/material-top-tab-navigator) powered by [`react-native-pager-view`](https://github.com/callstack/react-native-pager-view).